CorieW/Cories-Portfolio-Template/README.md

 See the [Examples](https://github.com/CorieW/Cories-Portfolio-Template/tree/master/examples) folder for information on how to use this package.

 # Update Changes
-- Improvements to slideshow
+- Slideshow auto-transition.
+- Slideshow auto-transition disabled when user manually transitions.
+- Slideshow navigation using arrow keys.
+Arrow keys will only work when project section is active.
-- Applied more consistent styling
+- Applied more consistent styling.

 # Todo
 - More color customization